demisto/content/Packs/Jira/Integrations/JiraV3/README.md

   3. Add a short description in the `Tooltip` box (not mandatory).
   4. Click on `Attributes`:
     - Uncheck `Add to incident types` checkbox.
-    - For `Add to associated type`, select the incident type you want to work with, preferably choose `Jira Incident`.
+    - For `Add to associated type`, select the incident type you want to work with, preferably choose `JiraV3 Incident`.
 ![New incident field](doc_files/new-incident-field.png)

 2.Add the new incident field you&#39;ve just created to the layout associated with the integration&#39;s incident type.
-In this example, the layout is "Jira Incident Layout":
+In this example, the layout is "JiraV3 Incident Layout":
 ![Layout](doc_files/layouts.png)

 ### Add the new field to the incoming mapper

 1. Configure the `Atlassian Jira V3` integration, and test the connection of the instance as explained in the [Authentication](#authentication).
 2. Make sure that:
     * Under "Incident type" you&#39;ve selected the incident type you want to work with and it is the same one you&#39;ve selected once you created the new field.
-In our example: `Jira Incident`.
+In our example: `JiraV3 Incident`.
     * The option `Fetch Incidents` is checked.
     * You have filled the respective parameters for the fetch to work, as explained in [Fetch Incidents](#fetch-incidents)
     * The `Mirror Direction` is set to **Incoming And Outgoing**.
-    Finally, click `Done`, and wait for new Jira incidents to be pulled:
+    Finally, click `Done`, and wait for new JiraV3 Incidents to be pulled:

 3. Once you&#39;ve finished the setup stage, go to the `Mapper (incoming)` field and select the mapper you want to work with by clicking on **Select**:

 4. Click on the button next to the `Mapper (incoming)` field in order to edit the selected mapper.
 It will open the `Incident Incoming Mapping Editor`.
     1.For "Incident Type", please provide the incident type you&#39;ve selected in the integration settings.
     2.In "Select Instance" choose the name of your instance.
 You can find it in the integration settings under `Name`.
-    Once done, You&#39;ll see on the right side of the screen a Jira incident.
+    Once done, You&#39;ll see on the right side of the screen a JiraV3 Incident.
     * Note: If you want to work with a specific incident, in `Get data` select the option: `Upload JSON` and provide the wanted incident as JSON.
     In order to get the incident as JSON, you can see the section: [How to get an incident as JSON](#how-to-get-an-incident-as-json) below.
-    On the left side, You&#39;ll see all Jira incident fields.
+    On the left side, You&#39;ll see all JiraV3 Incident fields.
     3.Use "Search Cortex XSOAR field…" in order to find your new incident field by searching its name.
     4.Once found, click on "Choose data path" and map it to the custom jira field: a.Find the jira field you want to map to this incident field on the right side, and click on its value.